 My current research interests are in condensed matter theory and device physics, including disordered systems, phase transitions, thin films, and photovoltaics.

 One broad topic is thin-film devices, which remain poorly understood in spite of many applications in microchips, photovoltaics, and others.
 We have established a new area of the physics of thin photovoltaics (as opposed to the classical crystalline solar cells) encompassing many unique phenomena and helping to better engineer solar modules with improved efficiency and stability.
 Our contributions include the following.
 (1) The concept of weak micro-diodes that has now become the standard element of device operation analysis.
 It takes into account that different microscopic areas in thin film junctions have quite different diode characteristics.
 Because they are all interconnected through the device electrodes, the system operates as an array of random diodes strongly affecting each other and the system integral parameters.
 The related fundamental concept is the nonuniformity screening length that determines the maximum device size and its nonuniformity effects.
 (2) The piezo-(pyro-) photovoltaic coupling is another fundamental contribution of our group based on the realization that the standard component of thin film PV, CdS is a strong piezo-electric and its piezo-electric field strongly interacts with PV electricity leading to new physical effects.
 That new understanding resulted in recipes of improving the device parameters.
 (3) Perhaps the most known to the general photovoltaic community contribution by our group is the red wine effect, which is a practical remedy of improving the device efficiency through mitigating its nonuniformity loss (in the simplest settings achieved by applying some red wine before the final metallization).
 That concept was patented as an efficient self-healing remedy, and the patent exclusively licensed to a major photovoltaic company.
 Our photovoltaic research was funded through DOE and NSF grants.
-We are currently working on a textbook Physics of thin-Film Photovoltaics (in co-authorship with Dr. Shvydka) for Wiley Publishers.
+We have published a textbook Physics of thin-Film Photovoltaics (in co-authorship with Dr. Shvydka) with Wiley Publishers.

 A significant effort was devoted to creating a theory of metal phase nucleation in symmetry breaking strong electric fields, which phenomenon is central to the operations of the emerging solid state memory.
 Our work has shown, that in strong enough, yet practically important electric fields, needle shaped conductive filaments appear in insulating hosts of glassy semiconductors.
 This theory triggered extensive experimental work of Intel Corporation (that funded our research) and has now become a common base in the field of solid state memory technology.
 That theory of field induced nucleation has been significantly extended later to explain the nonphotochemical laser induced nucleation in some solutions, anisotropic metal particle formation in insulators, and laser induced pancake shaped void formation in metal films.
 The fundamental nature of these results is that they reveal the possibility of symmetry breaking phase transformations (needles instead of spheres) in isotropic systems.

-The most recent activity is in the field of metal whiskers.
-Metal whiskers often grow across leads of electric equipment and electronic package causing current leakage or short circuits and raising significant reliability issues, especially in the case of tin that serves as a base for various soldering alloys.
+A more recent activity was in the field of metal whiskers that often grow across leads of electric equipment and electronic package causing current leakage or short circuits and raising significant reliability issues, especially in the case of tin that serves as a base for various soldering alloys.
 The nature of metal whiskers remains a mystery after several decades of research.
 Recently, Karpov proposed a theory of metal whiskers that for the first time provided understanding of their underlying physics and corresponding quantitative description.
 The theory is based on the electrostatic of imperfect metal surfaces that are capable of generating random local electric field.
 Simultaneously, that theory proposed practical recipes of accelerated testing of whisker growing propensity of metals and venues of whisker mitigation.
 This work sparked significant interest in the community of engineers and researchers and was highlighted in the media.
 Also, it triggered experimental research in metal whiskers revolving around the external field effects of their nucleation and growth.
 Our preliminary results have shown strong field effects in the capacitive field configuration and under e-beam of linear medical accelerator.
 This research direction is being enthusiastically developed.